getsentry/sentry-docs/src/collections/_documentation/performance/performance-tab.md

 The Performance Homepage offers Apdex and Throughput graphs as well as a list of the most problematic transactions so users can see a high-level report of their overall application health.

 ## Apdex & Throughput Graphs
-The Apdex graph shows the ratio of response times in a user's application.
+The Apdex graph shows the ratio of response times in a user's application against a threshold.
 Users can get, on aggregate, a sense of how long a customer has waited.
 For example, if there is a significant dip in an Apdex score in a given window, a user may want to dig into that time period to investigate a potential performance bottleneck.

 The Throughput graph indicates the number of transactions over a given time range.
 Users can quickly visualize the traffic patterns in their application and see if a spike in throughput might be correlated with a dip in their Apdex score.